benc-uk/vuego-demoapp/README.md

 - Provide a simple REST API for data to be displayed & rendered by the Vue.js app.
 This API is very simple currently has two routes:
   - `GET /api/info` - Returns system information and various properties as JSON
   - `GET /api/metrics` - Returns monitoring metrics for CPU, memory, disk and network.
 This data comes from the *gopsutils* library
+  - `GET /api/weather` - Returns weather data for the location determined automatically from the calling IP address, uses IPStack and DarkSky REST APIs

 ## Building & Running Locally